 What if I decide the program isn't right for me?
 Can I get a refund?

 The registration fee for the Family Addiction Intensive is non-refundable.
-I highly recommend you do the ‘5 Things Families Can Do to Positively Influence a Loved One’s Substance Use’ webinar before signing up for this program.
-This webinar will give you a more detailed overview of the program as well as a sense of what it is like to work with me.
-If you sign up for the 5 Things webinar, you will receive access to a registration link allowing you to register for the Family Addiction Intensive program for $59 off.
-It will also give you access to the Family Addiction Support Center.
+I highly recommend you do the ‘5 Things Families Can Do to Positively Influence a Loved One’s Substance Use’ webinar as well as the Family Addiction Support Community before signing up for this program.
+This webinar and the community will give you a more detailed overview of the program as well as a sense of what it is like to work with me.

 Here’s why I don’t do “guarantees”: I encourage, and help you, apply this work and the learning to your specific needs.
 The Hope and Help Worksheets customize this program in ways that are specific to you.
 Everyone struggling with a love one’s substance use comes to this program with different life experiences.
 You will need to be an active participant in making this program your own.
 I will support you in doing that, but telling you exactly what will happen for you, and forcing your progress on this journey in order to meet an arbitrary guarantee, is not effective for this work or conducive to positive outcomes.